Rishiraj1308/CABZI/docs/HYBRID_ARCHITECTURE.md

-# Cabzi: The Hybrid & Polyglot Persistence Architecture
+# Curocity: The Hybrid & Polyglot Persistence Architecture

 ## 1. The Problem: One Database Can't Rule Them All

-As Cabzi scales from a prototype to a massive, production-grade application, relying on a single database (like Firestore) for every task becomes inefficient, expensive, and risky.
+As Curocity scales from a prototype to a massive, production-grade application, relying on a single database (like Firestore) for every task becomes inefficient, expensive, and risky.

 *   **Real-time databases (Firestore)** are excellent for live updates but are not ideal for complex queries, relational data (like financial ledgers), or large-scale analytics.
 *   **Relational databases (PostgreSQL)** are perfect for transactional integrity (money matters) but are not built for the kind of real-time "fan-out" messaging needed for ride requests.